yeoman/yeoman.io/app/authoring/file-system.md

 The generator system allows you to apply custom filters on every file writes.
 Automatically beautifying files, normalizing whitespace, etc, is totally possible.

-Once per Yeoman process, we will write every modified files to disk.
+Once per Yeoman process, we will write every modified file to disk.
 This process is passed through a [vinyl](https://github.com/wearefractal/vinyl) object stream (just like [gulp](http://gulpjs.com/)).
 Any generator author can register a `transformStream` to modify the file path and/or the content.

 Registering a new modifier is done through the `registerTransformStream()` method.
 Here's an example: